-Maury classroom and special-subject (music, art, library, Think Tank, health, and P.E.) teachers are responsible for designing and implementing learning activities to reinforce and challenge students of varying abilities through small and whole group instruction.
+Maury classroom and special-subject (music, art, library, Think Tank, health, Spanish and P.E.) teachers are responsible for designing and implementing learning activities to reinforce and challenge students of varying abilities through small and whole group instruction.
 They nurture critical thinking, promote the value of personal and civic responsibility, and foster positive social interaction.
 The curriculum itself offers opportunities to develop positive self-esteem, responsible personal conduct, cooperative citizenship, and an appreciation of the rich heritage of our multicultural society.

-Reading: Reading instruction emphasizes the teaching of reading as a thinking process.
+Reading instruction emphasizes the teaching of reading as a thinking process.
 Therefore, every effort is made to ensure that reading is interwoven into the flow of events throughout the day, in addition to time provided daily for formal reading instruction.
 At Maury, the Readers’ Workshop model (Teacher’s College, Columbia University) is integrated throughout the curriculum in grades Kindergarten to 5.
+All classrooms have a comprehensive classroom library.
 In reading workshops, students are taught the strategies and habits of effective reading.
 They learn to talk, think and write about their reading to live enriched, literate lives.
 In the Preschool and Pre-K classes, the Creative Curriculum ® is utilized across the content areas.
 This curriculum addresses all areas of development: social/emotional, physical, cognitive and language.
 It also guides our teachers on how to address content in: literacy, math, science, social studies, arts and technology.
 Creative Curriculum® classrooms are organized into multiple interest areas that offer children the opportunity to explore, discover and grow.

 In 2006, our school was selected by DCPS to implement the Writers’ Workshop model (Teachers College, Columbia University).
 Our teachers devote a minimum of 30-45 minutes, 4-5 times a week (depending on grade levels) to provide instruction in writing.
-The units of study include the writing of personal narratives, essays, character studies, poetry and memoirs.
+The units of study include the writing of personal narratives, essays character studies, poetry and memoirs.
 The writing block begins with a mini-lesson in which teachers offer ten minutes of direct and explicit instruction.
 After this, students work in highly structured yet responsive environments to draft and revise their writing in ways that incorporate the instruction they received.
 Teachers, meanwhile, confer with their students individually and in small groups.

 A goal of science education is to teach students the fundamental concepts of the earth, space, life, and physical sciences and the connections across these domains.
 We encourage an understanding that much of the scientific work done in the world draws on multiple disciplines.
 Another goal is to teach students about the active process of investigation and the critical review of evidence.
 Gathering and evaluating information, perceiving patterns, and then devising and testing possible explanations about the scientific content they are learning, prompts students to become independent and critical thinkers.
-Our Inquiry Learning Lab (Think Tank, http://maurythinktank.blogspot.com/), further propels our students’ depth in understanding through the execution and completion of hands-on, problem-based projects.
+Our Inquiry Learning Lab (Think Tank Blog), further propels our students’ depth in understanding through the execution and completion of hands-on, problem-based projects.